TrdHuy/TrdHuy/README.md

 🚀 I have had the privilege of working at [Samsung](https://www.samsung.com/), where I spent several years researching and developing innovative software solutions.
 My time at Samsung has honed my skills in creating robust and efficient software systems, and I bring that expertise to every project I work on.

+📈 Throughout my career, I have managed and led the development of multiple software projects, ensuring they are delivered on time and meet high-quality standards.
+As a software architect, I have designed and implemented scalable and maintainable software architectures that drive business success.

 ⚡️ I am obsessed with creating robust and efficient software solutions.
 I enjoy solving complex problems and building scalable systems that enhance user experiences.

 ## Get in touch